List of South Park characters: PC Principal

-Peter Charles, more commonly known as PC Principal, is the current principal of the school, who replaced Principal Victoria after she was fired in season 19 (Mr. Mackey plotted for her to be fired); also an alumnus member of the PC Delta fraternity and an alumnus of Texas A&M University.
+Peter Charles, more commonly known as PC Principal, is the current principal of the school, having replaced Principal Victoria after she was fired in season 19; also an alumnus member of the PC Delta fraternity and an alumnus of Texas A&M University.
 He is dedicated to bring a more politically correct agenda to South Park Elementary.
 Though he is initially portrayed as an antagonist, particularly towards Stan, Kyle, Kenny, Cartman, and anyone else who is not "PC", he mellows out significantly in the middle of season 19.
 He is eventually revealed merely to be a pawn in the grand scheme of things, which causes him to become a protagonist in the season's final episode, "PC Principal Final Justice".
 PC Principal later married to Strong Woman, who is the new assistant principal, and is the loving and caring father to their five children, the PC Babies.

-In "Sermon on the 'Mount", he says his name is Power Christian Principal, owing to President Donald Trump's push for more Christianity in public schools.
+During Season 27 and Season 28, in "Sermon on the 'Mount", he rebrands himself to Power Christian Principal, owing to President Donald Trump's push for more Christianity in public schools.